sergelogvinov/proxmox-cloud-controller-manager/docs/config.md

 * `network` - Defines how the network addresses are handled by the CCM.
 The default value is `default`, which uses the kubelet argument `--node-ips` to assign IPs to the node resource.
 The `qemu` mode uses the QEMU agent API to retrieve network addresses from the virtual machine, while auto attempts to detect the best mode automatically.
 * `ipv6_support_disabled` - Set to `true` to ignore any IPv6 addresses.
 The default is `false`.
 * `external_ip_cidrs` - A comma-separated list of external IP address CIDRs.
 You can use `!` to exclude a CIDR from the list.
 This is useful for defining which IPs should be considered external and not included in the node addresses.
+* `ip_sort_order` - A comma-separated list defining the order in which IP addresses should be sorted.
+The IPs that do not match the CIDRs will be kept in the order they were detected.
+* `ha_group` - Set to `true` to enable the use of Proxmox HA group as a zone label.
+The default is `false`.

 For more information about the network modes, see the [Networking documentation](networking.md).